waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## A. Confirmed Leads
 *   **The Charcoal Man:** A Youngster at (6, 9) in Azalea Town mentioned that the 'CHARCOAL MAN's POKéMON can CUT down trees.'
 This is a strong lead for getting HM Cut and likely progressing through Ilex Forest.
 He is almost certainly in the Charcoal Kiln.
-*   **Kurt's Intervention:** Kurt has confirmed TEAM ROCKET is cutting off SLOWPOKETAILs at the well to sell them.
-He has run off to the well to confront them himself.
-This is the trigger to advance the plot.
+*   **Kurt's Intervention:** Kurt confronted TEAM ROCKET at the well but fell and injured his back.
+He has asked me to defeat them in his place.
+This is the main quest.

 ## B. Past Clues & Hints
 *   **Strange Tree:** Gramps in the Route 36 Gatehouse mentioned a 'strange tree' blocking a road, which might be why fewer people are visiting the Ruins of Alph.
 This could be the path forward.